Eschatologue/CM_wiki/docs/class/sorcerer/draconic.md

 The magic in your body manifests physical traits of your draconic gift.
 Your Hit Point maximum increases by 3, and it increases by 1 whenever you gain another Sorcerer level.

 Parts of you are also covered by dragon-like scales.
-While you aren’t wearing armor, your base Armor Class equals 10 plus your Dexterity and Charisma modifiers.
+While you aren’t wearing armour, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.

 ### Level 3: Draconic Spells